moby/moby/docs/reference/commandline/service_scale.md

 ```

 You can also scale a service using the [`docker service update`](service_update.md)
 command.
-The following commands are therefore equivalent:
+The following commands are equivalent:

 ```bash
 $ docker service scale frontend=50